Parti 51

-The Parti 51 (Parti cinquante et un, /fr/) was a political party in the Canadian province of Quebec that was founded in the late 1980s under the leadership of Serge Talon.
+The Parti 51 (Parti cinquante et un, /fr/) was a Pro-American political party in the Canadian province of Quebec that was founded in the late 1980s under the leadership of Serge Talon.
 The party proposed the separation of Quebec from Canada in order to seek admission to the United States as the 51st state of the American union.
-The party had no success in winning any seat in 1989 election to the National Assembly of Quebec, and in the spring of 1990, asked the Direction of Elections of Quebec to dissolve the party because it no longer had enough members to form an executive committee.
+The party had no success in winning any seat in the 1989 election to the National Assembly of Quebec, and in the spring of 1990, asked the Direction of Elections of Quebec to dissolve the party because it no longer had enough members to form an executive committee.

 In 2016, the party was relaunched by a Saint-Georges-based lawyer, Hans Mercier.

 Becoming a state of the United States of America had been the primary purpose and goal of Parti 51 since its inception.

 History

 Founded in August 1989, the party was led by Serge Talon throughout its first version.

 The movement presented 11 candidates in the general election of 1989 but obtained only 3846 votes, or 0.11% of the province's vote and no deputy in the National Assembly of Quebec.
 The average percentage of votes obtained by their candidates compared to the eleven constituencies represents only 1.27%.
 The scores range from 0.66% (Vachon) to 1.98% (Orford).
 The party mainly targeted English-speaking constituencies, competing with the Unity Party in six constituencies.

 In the spring of 1990, the organization requested its dissolution from the Chief Electoral Officer of Quebec (DGEQ), explaining that it no longer had enough members to form an executive council, it was enacted in 1991.

 During the 1990s, legal scholar Claude Laferrière became one of the most prominent advocates of the Parti 51 cause.
 While not involved in the original founding, Laferrière contributed significantly to the movement's legal foundation.
 He framed Quebec’s accession to the United States as a lawful constitutional alternative grounded in international law, post-colonial self-determination, and republican sovereignty.
 His interpretation emphasized the incompatibility of Crown-based Canadian federalism with Quebec's democratic aspirations, proposing instead that U.S. statehood offered greater institutional guarantees for language, law, and liberty.
 Laferrière's writings and outreach helped transform the movement from a marginal political idea into a juridically structured proposition, particularly through the now-defunct Star51.org platform.